334

 Fields are spoiled by weeds,

-this population is spoiled by |illusion::delusion, erroneous belief, false idea, misapprehension; it fuels further confusion and doubt [moha]|;
+this population is spoiled by |delusion::illusion, misperception, erroneous belief, false idea, misapprehension; a fundamental distortion of reality that sustains confusion, clouds discernment, and fuels further doubt [moha]|;

-Therefore, in those free from illusion,
+therefore, in those free from delusion,

 a gift bears great fruit.